Shinano-Moriue Station

 Shinano-Moriue Station (信濃森上駅, Shinano-Moriue-eki) is a railway station on the Ōito Line in Hokujō, in the village of Hakuba, Kitaazumi District, Nagano Prefecture, Japan, operated by East Japan Railway Company (JR East).
+Also known as Shinano-Morioka & Ueno.

 Lines

 Shinano-Moriue Station is served by the Ōito Line and is 61.6 kilometers from the starting point of the line at Matsumoto Station.

 Station layout

 The station consists of two ground-level opposed side platforms connected by a footbridge.
 The station is unattended.

 Platforms

 History

 The station opened on 20 November 1932.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987 the station came under the control of JR East.